dzekelid/domains/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/domains/master/_listings/sendgrid/whitelabel-domains-id-validate-post.md
-- name: SendGrid Delete Whitelabel Domains Domain
+- name: SendGrid Get Whitelabel Domains Domain
-  description: "**This endpoint allows you to delete a domain whitelabel.**\n\nA domain
+  description: "**This endpoint allows you to retrieve a specific domain whitelabel.**\n\nA
-    whitelabel allows you to remove the \u201Cvia\u201D or \u201Csent on behalf of\u201D message that your recipients see when they read your emails.
+    domain whitelabel allows you to remove the \u201Cvia\u201D or \u201Csent on behalf of\u201D message that your recipients see when they read your emails.
 Whitelabeling a domain allows you to replace sendgrid.net with your personal sending domain.
     You will be required to create a subdomain so that SendGrid can generate the DNS records which you must give to your host provider.
 If you choose to use Automated Security, SendGrid will provide you with 3 CNAME records.
 If you turn Automated Security off, you will be given 2 TXT records and 1 MX record.\n\nFor more information on whitelabeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html)"
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png
   humanURL: https://sendgrid.com/